OSDKDev/unlock-issues/README.md

-Automatically unlock context issue, most commonly used on "reopened" event.
+Unlock an issue.
+By default, it uses the context's but can be targetted.

-To add it to your workflow:
+### Targetting context's issue:

-    - uses: OSDKDev/unlock-issues@v1
+    - uses: OSDKDev/unlock-issues@v1.1
       with:
         repo-token: "${{ secrets.GITHUB_TOKEN }}"

-Sample file: `.github/workflows/unlock-reopened-issues.yml`
+#### Sample file: `.github/workflows/unlock-reopened-issues.yml`
     name: Unlock reopened issue

     on: